maxlebedev/maleficer/README.md

 		- But, only the non-static targets should get cleared, and we don't have a way to store that info
 	- better spell learning, unlearn, learn confirm
 	- consider a separate font
-	- ranged enemy
 	- targeting restrictions. (mutilate can't hit traps)
-	- do I want enemies to hurt each other?
-It happens a lot